MrNothing/AI-Blocks/README.md

 All releases can be found here: https://github.com/MrNothing/AI-Blocks/releases/

+### Build

+To run the project from the sources:
+  - npm install
+  - npm run test

+To build the project from the sources:
+  - npm install
+  - npm run pack

 ### Documentation

 Documentation and video tutorials can be found on the website: https://mrnothing.github.io/AI-Blocks/index.html